acboyty/Time_Series_Survey/README.md

 # Time_Series_Survey

+TODO:
+hyperparameter tuning and more datasets(more sampling method to M4)

-We currently focus on selecting small(limited history) time series datasets, on which GBDTs outperform RNN and N-BEATS in one-step(currently) forecasting.
+We currently focus on selecting small(limited history) univariate(currently) time series datasets, on which GBDTs outperform RNN and N-BEATS in one-step(currently) forecasting.

 For example: lookback window size = 50, 1000 instances in total.